10 Basic Beginner Workout Tips to Help You Get FitMar 17, 2021

 When you sweat, you not only lose water, but also high concentrations of sodium and chloride.
-Electrolyte drinks are used to replace what you lose.
+Electrolyte drinks, like Ladder Hydration, are used to replace what you lose.

 The kicker is that most people don’t drink enough water throughout the day to start their workouts well hydrated.
 So make sure you drink enough water regardless of the situation.

-You can’t spot reduce fat, but you will see your muffin top shrink as you lose overall body fat.
+“I wish I had some magic answer, but you can’t spot-reduce fat,” Jen says.
+But you will see your muffin top shrink as you lose overall body fat.